 The Congestion Management Process (CMP) is not a new process, but rather one that has evolved over many years.
 The CMP draws upon existing practices and seeks new approaches and greater integration with the rest of the metropolitan transportation planning process.
-The FHVVA defines the CMP as "a systematic approach, collaboratively developed and implemented throughout a metropolitan region, that provides for the safe and effective management and operation of new and existing transportation facilities through the use of demand reduction and operational management strategies" (An Interim Guidebook on the CMP in Metropolitan Transportation Planning).
+The FHWA defines the CMP as "a systematic and regionally-accepted for managing congestion that provides accurate, up-to-date information on transportation system performance and assesses alternative strategies for congestion management that meet state and local needs.
+The CMP is intended to move these congestion management strategies into the funding and implementation stages."
+(Congestion Management Process: A Guidebook).

 The Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991 was the first federal transportation act to require a Congestion Management System (CMS).
 It required a CMS in Transportation Management Areas (TMAs)-urbanized areas with a population over 200,000.
-The subsequent Transportation Equity Act for the 21st Century (TEA-21), and the most recent transportation acts -Safe, Accountable, Flexible, Efficient Transportation Equity Act-A Legacy for Users (SAFETEA-LU), Moving Ahead for Progress in the 21st Century (MAP-21), and the current Fixing America's Surface Transportation (FAST)-have continued the congestion management requirements for TMAs, with increased expectations for the development of the plan.
+The subsequent Transportation Equity Act for the 21st Century (TEA-21), and the most recent transportation acts-Safe, Accountable, Flexible, Efficient Transportation Equity Act-A Legacy for Users (SAFETEA-LU), Moving Ahead for Progress in the 21st Century (MAP-21), and the current Fixing America's Surface Transportation (FAST)-have continued the congestion management requirements for TMAs, with increased expectations for the development of the plan.
 While ISTEA and TEA-21 referred to this set of activities as a Congestion Management System (CMS), SAFETEA-LU renamed it the Congestion Management Process (CMP), which has carried forward to the current transportation act.
-The name change is intended to reflect a change in "perspective and practice, to address congestion management through a process that provides for effective management and operations, and an enhanced linkage to the planning process" (An Interim Guidebook).
+The name change is intended to reflect a change in "perspective and practice, to address congestion management through a process that provides for effective management and operations, and an enhanced linkage to the planning process" (Congestion Management Process: A Guidebook).